great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 ![Refreshed Data Docs](./dbt_tutorial/refreshed_data_docs.png)

 ## Conclusion
 Congratulations on completing this tutorial using PostgreSQL, dbt, GX and Airflow!
 By now, you should have an understanding of how to schedule and run data pipelines using some great open source tools.
-We strongly encourage you to explore what else you can do within GX.
+You are strongly encouraged to explore what else you can do within GX.
 For example, you can try connecting to your own Data Sources, or create other Expectations by referring to our [Expectations Gallery](https://greatexpectations.io/expectations/).

 If you are ready to take a step beyond what is covered here and collaborate with your team, be sure to check out [GX Cloud](https://greatexpectations.io/cloud), where you can use our online platform run GX.